-- You have operated your new business in New York State for more than five years, excluding short years of the business, or - Your new business is substantially similar in operation and ownership to a business that: - 1. is (or was) subject to any of the following taxes: - franchise tax on transportation and transmission corporations and associations; - additional franchise tax on transportation and transmission corporations and associations; - franchise tax on farmers, fruit growers, and other like agricultural corporations organized and operated on a cooperative basis: - franchise tax on water-works companies, gas companies, electric or steam heating, lighting, and power companies; - · franchise tax on business corporations; - franchise tax on banking corporations; or - franchise tax on insurance corporations; - would have been subject to the New York State unincorporated business tax (as such tax was in effect on January 1, 1980); or - had income or losses that are (or were) included in computing your New York State personal income tax.
+- You have operated your new business in New York State for more than five years, excluding short years of the business, or - Your new business is substantially similar in operation and ownership to a business that: - 1. is (or was) subject to any of the following taxes: - franchise tax on transportation and transmission corporations and associations; - additional franchise tax on transportation and transmission corporations and associations; - franchise tax on farmers, fruit growers, and other like agricultural corporations organized and operated on a cooperative basis; - franchise tax on water-works companies, gas companies, electric or steam heating, lighting, and power companies; - franchise tax on business corporations (including former Article 32 banking corporations); or - · franchise tax on insurance corporations; - would have been subject to the New York State unincorporated business tax (as such tax was in effect on January 1, 1980); - had income or losses that are (or were) included in computing your New York State personal income tax; or - 4. would have been subject to the franchise tax on banking corporations under Article 32 (as such article was in effect on December 31, 2014).

-If you are a shareholder of an S corporation that has an election in effect under Tax Law section 660, and the S corporation qualifies as a new business as defined in Tax Law section 210.12(j), you may qualify to have the excess credit that relates to your pro rata share of the S corporation's credit refunded.
+If you are a shareholder of an S corporation that has an election in effect under Tax Law section 660, and the S corporation qualifies as a new business as defined in Tax Law section 210-B.1(f), you may qualify to have the excess credit that relates to your pro rata share of the S corporation's credit refunded.